Virtualization-projects/ee-workshop/README.md

 * Three Linux-based Docker Enterprise 19.XX Worker nodes
 * A Windows Server 2019-based Docker Enterprise XX.XX Worker Node

 > In some cases, your workshop organizer will have requested a Linux only environment.
-In that case, just skip the Windows sections of the workshop.
+In this case, feel free skip the Windows sections of the workshop.

-By clicking a name on the left, the console window will be connected to that node.
+By selecting the nodes in the left panel of the user interface, the console will connect to that node.

 ### 2. Access to your Universal Control Plane (UCP) and Docker Trusted Registry (DTR) servers